Jessica Ennis-Hill: Post-retirement

 On 29 November 2016, the Court of Arbitration for Sport ruled that Tatyana Chernova was to be stripped of her gold medal from the 2011 World Championships for a doping violation as a result of anomalies in her biological passport.
-As a result, Ennis-Hill was promoted to the gold medal to retrospectively win her third World title, equalling the record for World Championship titles won by Carolina Klüft, and the five global multi-event titles achieved by both Klüft and Jackie Joyner-Kersee.
+As a result, Ennis-Hill was promoted to receive the gold medal, retrospectively winning her third World title, and equalling the record for World Championship titles won by Carolina Klüft, and the five global multi-event titles achieved by Klüft and by Jackie Joyner-Kersee.

 Ennis-Hill was appointed Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to athletics.

 Ahead of the 2017 World Athletics Championships in London, Ennis-Hill filmed a special programme for the BBC, entitled 'Jessica Ennis-Hill and the Next Generation', in which she met some of the rising stars of British athletics.
 She was also a guest analyst on the BBC's coverage for the first three days of the event.
 Later that year, Ennis-Hill became the second woman (and the first British woman) to win the BBC Sports Personality of the Year Lifetime Achievement Award.

+Philanthropy and entrepreneurially

+In 2016, Ennis signed a book deal with Hodder Children’s Books, an imprint of the Hachette Children’s Group.
+She co-wrote the seven-book series called Eve's Magic Bracelet with children’s author Elen Caldecott.
+The first book in the series, The Silver Unicorn, was released in March 2017.

-In 2019 Ennis-Hill launched Jennis, her own app-based training programme, with co-founder and agent Jane Cowmeadow.
+In 2019 Ennis-Hill launched Jennis, her app-based training programme, with co-founder and agent Jane Cowmeadow.
 In 2021, she added a new product called CycleMapping, which helps women map their training to their menstrual cycle.

-In July 2022 she was one of the UK based guest analysts in Salford for the BBC's coverage of the World Athletics Championships held in Oregon USA.
+With her new product, she ventured into a new joint-partnership with the Ladies European Tour (LET) in 2023.
+In 2023 Ennis attended the St. George's Society of New York's British Bash.
+She was awarded their Anglo-American Cultural Award.